Minnesota Retirement Guide

 Outdoor recreation is top-notch here, with water, forests, and parks creating an idyllic and adventurous landscape.
 They are largely untouched, since nearly 60% live in the metropolitan area of Minneapolis-St.Paul.
 The Twin Cities are host to an active and internationally known art scene and renowned universities.
-The Minnesota population was 5.34 million in late 2011.
+The Minnesota population was just under 5.5 million in 2015 with a median age of 37.7.

 Active adults looking for information about retirement cities like Duluth, Minneapolis, Northfield and Red Wing can find all they need here.
 You can also search Minnesota's Wikipedia page for more information.